Reviews You Can Rely On

 Credit: Jediah Porter

-If you're looking for versatile tools for your next hunting or camping adventure, our gear experts have also bought and tested everything from the best first aid kits and top-rated axes to the best fishing rods on the market.
-We've also comprehensively reviewed the best fire pits for your backyard.
+If you're looking for versatile tools for your next hunting or camping adventure, our gear experts have also bought and tested everything from fully-stocked first aid kits and top-rated axes to fishing rods.
+We've also comprehensively reviewed fire pits for your backyard.

 Faced with the dizzying array of options available on the pocket knife market today, where does one even start in making a choice?
 First, know that most knives are designed with a specific use or task in mind, and your best bet is to start by understanding your own needs before making a choice.
 Material selection, size, shape, and cost are all specific considerations from user to user.